Volatile oil casts doubt on ECB's future inflation gauge

-LONDON The credibility of one of the European Central Bank's favourite inflation gauges has come into question after a bout of volatility triggered by wild swings in the oil price.
+LONDON The credibility of one of the European Central Bank's favorite inflation gauges has come into question after a bout of volatility triggered by wild swings in the oil price.

-The five-year, five-year euro zone breakeven forward EUIL5YF5Y=R, which President Mario Draghi often cites and which the ECB considers when it sets policy, is designed to measure what inflation is expected to average between 2020 and 2025.
+The five-year, five-year euro zone breakeven forward, which President Mario Draghi often cites and which the ECB considers when it sets policy, is designed to measure what inflation is expected to average between 2020 and 2025.

 It should also strip out near-term fluctuations in, for example, commodity prices.